-- For some patients, therapy doesn’t end at discharge: A home exercise program can help a patient remain pain free and functional without having to pay for repeat visits and costly medically bills.
-For patients experiencing chronic pain – a home exercise program is the ticket to staying out of the doctors office.
+- For some patients, therapy doesn’t end at discharge: A home exercise program can help a patient remain pain-free and functional without having to pay for repeat visits and costly medical bills.
+For patients experiencing chronic pain – a home exercise program is a ticket to staying out of the doctor’s office.

 Despite the benefits of a home exercise program, patients have trouble following through on their home exercise program goals.
 We’re going to go over some of the more common excuses: